Our Approach to Reporting in 2021

 Revenue and expenses

 We were supported by 230 individual donors and foundations in 2021, a record for Aspen Journalism.
-For a complete list, see here.
+(See here for more on our donors and funders.)
 Aspen Journalism also was the beneficiary of the federal Paycheck Protection Program implemented in response to the COVID-19 pandemic and saw a $42,000 loan forgiven in January.

 In total, we had $398,734 in revenue and $405,991 in expenses in 2021.